 About the Course

-This edX course consists of four sessions, which progressively guides you towards a deeper understanding of how to construct a portfolio about your teaching experiences in higher education as well as your on-going development as a university teacher.
+This self-paced course consists of four sessions, which progressively guides you towards a deeper understanding of how to construct a portfolio about your teaching experiences in higher education as well as your on-going development as a university teacher.
 We would like to point out that teaching is a complex endeavour and documenting your teaching is an equally challenging and dynamic process.
 In other words, there is no 'one size fits all approach' or simple 'tips and tricks' to being a good teacher; you have to develop the knowledge, skills, values and capabilities of good university teaching over time by learning from and with other colleagues and peers.
 Likewise, preparing a teaching portfolio cannot be done overnight, nor over a couple of weeks - it requires effort to collect multiple sources of evidence, analyse and interpret what you have collected over time, reflect, share and evaluate your practice and to write down these insights in a coherent, consistent and meaningful way.

 Besides serving different purposes, such as for awards, promotion and job applications, we believe that developing a teaching portfolio will enhance your knowledge and skills as a reflective teacher.
 We hope that by engaging in the activities in this course, you will be able to kick-start your journey to document your university teaching in a meaningful and productive way.